cbrenner04/cjb_experiments/conditional_experiment.md

 So my [loop experiment](https://github.com/cbrenner04/whatever/blob/master/loop_experiment.md) helped me optimize a bit.

 Below is an experiment with just pure Ruby.
+You'll notice I wrote this in a way that doesn't print anything.
+I didn't want to have to sift through 200,000,000,000 records.

 ```ruby
 require 'benchmark'